sybrew/The-SEO-Framework-Extension-Manager/extensions/essentials/cord/trunk/readme.md

 Underneath the extension description, you should see a settings-link appear.
 You can also find the link to "Extension Settings" under "SEO" in the admin sidebar, but you may need to refresh the page first.

-On the Extension Settings page, you can set up the required connection information for Google Analytics and Facebook pixel.
+On the Extension Settings page, you can set up the required connection information for Google Analytics and Meta Pixel.

 ### Enabling Google Analytics